BierBrigadier/CR_Clan_System/README.md

 # Clash Royale Clan System

-This tool parses info from statsroyale.com and places them into arrays.
-You can store the information into your website database efficiently.
+This tool parses info from statsroyale.com inefficient and places them into arrays.
+You can store the information into a database.